HiLo: A Learning Framework for Generalized Category Discovery Robust to Domain Shifts: Experiments

 \subsection{Analysis}

 \textbf{Effectiveness of different components.} We validate the effectiveness of different components and design choices for our method in~\Cref{tab:ablation_step}.
 As our method is built upon SimGCD, the effectiveness of each component can be observed by comparing its performance with that of SimGCD.
-We combine SimGCD with the original PatchMix in~\cite{zhu2023patch} (row~\ref{abs:PMTrams}) as a strong baseline for our task since these are SoTA methods for GCD and UDA respectively.
+We combine SimGCD with the original PatchMix in~\citet{zhu2023patch} (row~\ref{abs:PMTrams}) as a strong baseline for our task since these are SoTA methods for GCD and UDA respectively.
 Rows~\ref{abs:PatchMix}-\ref{abs:sampling} indicate our main conceptual methodological contributions.
 As can be seen, simply combining SimGCD with the original PatchMix developed for UDA leads to a relatively small influence on the results.
 The original PatchMix focuses mainly on bridging the domain gap of labelled classes through a semi-supervised loss, which limits its capability on the unseen classes from new domains.
-After sutbly adapting PatchMix into contrastive learning for GCD (row~\ref{abs:PatchMix}), the unlabelled data containing both domain shifts and semantic shifts can be properly utilized for training, leading to an obvious performance boost on $\Omega^b$.
-Furthermore, when we disentangle semantic features from domain features (row~\ref{abs:HiLo}), the model significantly improves performance on both $\Omega^a$ and $\Omega^b$, demonstrating dissociation of spurious correlations.
+After subtly adapting PatchMix into contrastive learning for GCD (row~\ref{abs:PatchMix}), the unlabelled data containing both domain shifts and semantic shifts can be properly utilized for training, leading to an obvious performance boost on $\Omega^b$.
+Furthermore, when we disentangle semantic features from domain features (row~\ref{abs:HiLo}), the model significantly improves performance on both $\Omega^a$ and $\Omega^b$, demonstrating dissociation of spurious correlations. ~\Cref{apd:radar} also shows the efficacy of MI regularization in two distinct scenarios.
 Curriculum sampling further enhances performance on $\Omega^b$ (row~\ref{abs:sampling}).